- Offered as:

 - Strengths of the program

-- Gain leadership opportunities in the Air Force Reserve Officers Training Corps.
+- Gain leadership opportunities and learn about Air Force culture in the Air Force Reserve Officers Training Corps.

-- The Air Force offers careers that match almost every talent and interest, including aviation, engineering, health care, intelligence and communication, law, public affairs, science, and more
+- The Air Force offers careers that match almost every talent and interest, including aviation, engineering, health care, intelligence, communications, law, public affairs, science, and more.

 - Participate in the ROTC while pursuing any major you wish.